Mat-Tom-Son/tinyLab/README.md

 Key idea: circuits that implement the factuality vs hedging tradeoff crystallize at the first bottleneck (layer 0).
 We validate this prediction with dual observables (power: ΔLD; information: calibration), random head baselines, cross‑architecture checks, path mediation, and now geometric signatures.

-New in this repo: a preregistered Stage‑1A pilot on **early‑layer synchronization control of induction‑head emergence** (“developmental interpretability”).
+New in this repo: a preregistered Stage‑1A pilot on **early‑layer synchronization control of induction‑head emergence** ("developmental interpretability").
 The preregistration PDF lives at `docs/prereg_stage1a/prereg_stage1a.pdf` and is backed by small‑model utilities for variance‑dampening (VDI), Task‑B weekday modular addition data, circularity measurements, and per‑head α‑scaling hooks.

+**NEW: Developmental Monitoring Framework** for phase-transition control.
+Track the crystallization of Layer-0 "Gatekeepers" during training via: (A) VDI "snap" detection, (B) homeostatic kill testing (Le Chatelier compensation), and (C) MI saturation boundaries.
+See [docs/PHASE_TRANSITION_CONTROL.md](docs/PHASE_TRANSITION_CONTROL.md) for implementation details and [docs/DEVELOPMENTAL_MONITORING.md](docs/DEVELOPMENTAL_MONITORING.md) for usage guide.

 ## Highlights